CosmWasm/cosmwasm/MIGRATING.md

 - The minimum Rust supported version for 0.14 is 1.50.0.
 Verify your Rust version is >= 1.50.0 with: `rustc --version`

-- Update CosmWasm dependencies in Cargo.toml (skip the ones you don't use):
+- Update CosmWasm and schemars dependencies in Cargo.toml (skip the ones you don't use):

   ```
   [dependencies]
   cosmwasm-std = "0.14.0"
   cosmwasm-storage = "0.14.0"
+  schemars = "0.8.1"
   # ...

   [dev-dependencies]